wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 monitoring setup and should be updated regularly.
 If you don't, you're likely not going to look at it or do anything with the information on it.

+Let's add the final piece of the puzzle.
+The tokens and duration metrics are useful to find things that are out of the ordinary.
+But it's the costs that really matter for most people.
+Here's how to add them to the dashboard.

+Navigate to the OpenAI Resource in the Azure Portal, and select the *Resource Management* > *Cost analysis* option from the left sidebar.
+This will show you a chart displaying the costs for the resource.
+To add the cost analysis to your dashboard, click the pushpin next to the title *Cost analysis* and choose the dashboard you want to add it to.

+Now that we have monitoring in place, let's go back to collecting feedback information.
+If you've enabled the collection of prompts and responses in your application, you can export that data and use it to improve your tests.

 ### Exporting data from Application Insights to collect test data

 ## Summary